Radweb/Commanding/README.md

 // Decorate with the validating command bus, providing its dependencies
 $container->extend('Radweb\Commanding\CommandBus', function(CommandBus $b, Container $c) {
     // $b is now "BasicCommandBus"
-    return new ValidatingCommandBus($b, $c, $c->make('Radweb\Commanding\CommandTranslator');
+    return new ValidatingCommandBusDecorator($b, $c, $c->make('Radweb\Commanding\CommandTranslator');
 });

 // Decorate with the authenticating command bus, providing its dependencies
 $container->extend('Radweb\Commanding\CommandBus', function(CommandBus $b, Container $c) {
     // $b is now "ValidatingCommandBus"
-    return new AuthenticatingCommandBus($b, $c, $c->make('Radweb\Commanding\CommandTranslator');
+    return new AuthenticatingCommandBusDecorator($b, $c, $c->make('Radweb\Commanding\CommandTranslator');
 });

 // Decorate with the logging command bus, providing its dependencies
 $container->extend('Radweb\Commanding\CommandBus', function(CommandBus $b, Container $c) {
     // $b is now "AuthenticatingCommandBus"
-    return new LoggingCommandBus($b, $c->make('Psr\Log\LoggerInterface');
+    return new LoggingCommandBusDecorator($b, $c->make('Psr\Log\LoggerInterface');
 });

-// 'Radweb\Commanding\CommandBus' is now 'LoggerInterface', which wraps 'AuthenticatingCommandBus', which wraps 'ValidatingCommandBus', which wraps 'BasicCommandBus'
+// 'Radweb\Commanding\CommandBus' is now 'LoggerCommandBusDecorator', which wraps 'AuthenticatingCommandBusDecorator', which wraps 'ValidatingCommandBusDecorator', which wraps 'BasicCommandBus'
 ```

 You can write your own Command Bus, or a decorator for it, simply by implementing the `Radweb\Commanding\CommandBus` interface.
-If you're decorating an existing bus, you should accept a `CommandBus` as a dependency and forward calls onto it.
+If you're writing a decorator, you should accept a `CommandBus` as a dependency and forward calls onto it.

 ## Logging

-The `LoggingCommandBus` expects an implementation of `Psr\Log\LoggerInterface`.
+The `LoggingCommandBusDecorator` expects an implementation of `Psr\Log\LoggerInterface`.